 In 1970, the Mexican Secretary of National Defense recognized Robles as a veterano, or male veteran, of the Mexican Revolution.
 This designation makes Robles the first known transgender soldier in Mexican history.

-Despite the national acknowledgement and respect for his transgender identity, a movement grew to misgender Robles in the years after his death.
+Despite the national acknowledgement and respect for his identity a trans man, a movement grew to misgender Robles in the years after his death.
 This push likely stemmed from an effort to memorialize the women who served during the Mexican Revolution, but transphobia undoubtedly played a role in Robles’ erasure.
 About five years after he died, the “Amelia Robles Museum House” opened its doors.
 It erased his transgender identity entirely and instead counted him among the many women who fought in the revolution.

 However, some commemorations of Robles’ life remain true to his life today.
 In his hometown of Xochipala, Guerrero, stands the Colonel Robles School (Escuela Primaria Urbana Federal Coronel Robles).
 This elementary school’s name correctly uses the masculine pronouns that Robles lived by for the vast majority of his long life.